DefElement/DefElement/CONTRIBUTING.md

 ## Contributing directly

 ### Submitting a pull request
-If you want to directly submit changes to DefElement, you can do this by forking the [DefElement GitHub repository](https://github.com/DefElement/DefElement), making changes, then submitting a pull request.
+If you want to directly submit changes to DefElement, you can do this by forking the [DefElement Github repository](https://github.com/DefElement/DefElement), making changes, then submitting a pull request.
 If you want to contribute, but are unsure where to start, have a look at the [issue tracker](https://github.com/DefElement/DefElement/labels/good%20first%20issue) for issues labelled "good first issue".